 - Standard web browsers: Internet Explorer, Firefox, Google Chrome, Safari and Opera (OHSU does not endorse a specific web browser)

-- Current browser version: most recent version of the standard browsers, as of mid-year 2010
+- Current browser version: most recent version of the standard browsers.

 Standard Web Browser Commands for Screen Magnification and Text Size